 If you’re growing light-demanding herbs and want to achieve better results, use GE PAR38 bulbs instead of BR30 bulbs.

 GE PAR38 lamps generate triple the intensity of BR30 lamps, so they produce much better results.

-Both PAR38 and BR30 GE bulbs are very cheap and they live for a very long time (25,000 hours).
+Both PAR38 and BR30 GE LED bulbs are very cheap and they last for a very long time (25,000 hours).

 Remember, although the bulbs are cheap, you also need to purchase a lighting fixture to be able to run them.

 So there you have it.
 With over a thousand choices out there on the grow light market, we narrowed down your list into 7 of the best grow lights for your indoor herbs.

 Not all grow light is perfect.
 Each one has its own pros and cons.
 It really depends on the consumer on what they are after and what they expect from a grow light.

 You can go all out with the expensive grow lights with all these awesome features.
 Or you can settle with an affordable grow light as supplementary light or if you are still testing the waters in indoor herb gardening.